 "We had a brief message to each other," he added.
 "But it was all in the right manner.
 He wants to win and so do I."

-Newcastle is currently in 11th place in the Premier League table following the defeat to Sunderland, but is only three points above the relegation zone.
+Newcastle are currently in 11th place in the Premier League table following the defeat to Sunderland, but are only three points above the relegation zone.